 6. ROYAL CANIN French Bulldog Adult Dry Food 6 lb

-- Protein and L-carnitine help maintain muscle tone
+- Muscle support formula: Includes protein and L-carnitine for muscle tone

 - Supports muscle tone